waltonjones/or_methods_authorea/abstract.md

 * I'm not comfortable refering the IP-MS result as an “interactome” because we are not presenting any figure looking like an interaction network.
 Besides, I think our IP-MS was not refined enough to say that the result is close to the actual interactome. --> Eugene says it's fine to call our data an interactome...
 What do you think?
 * “Biochemistry” and “molecular biology” are used differently in this manuscript.
 “Biochemistry” was used for experiments that scrutinized molecules at the amino acid and/or functional group (organic chemistry) level.
 “Molecular biology/physiology” was used mainly to indicate domain-domain and/or protein-protein interactions.
 * “DDM" is used instead of "lauryl maltoside” for comparing our result with the published result.
 Somehow fly biochemists use DDM more often than lauryl maltoside...
+* Figure 1 and Figure 2 need additional experiments and these will be done by Oct.
+20 (antibodies are arriving).
+I'm pretty sure that the images will come out as planned.
+There could be minor changes.
+* Supplementary figures are being made and these will be done by Oct.
+15.